 If you suspect or spot a flea, it’s important to schedule an appointment quickly because fleas and ticks constantly lay eggs.
 A female is capable of laying up to 300 eggs in a single day and they hatch within two to three days.
 When you uncover a problem, it’s necessary to commit to regular West Palm Beach flea and tick control as they can re-emerge at any point.

 Flea larvae feed on flea feces or dried blood.
-The larvae will grow through 3 instars in a week.
-The mature larva spins itself into a cocoon for 10 days.
-After 10 days, a mature adult emerges.
+The larvae will grow through three instars in a week.
+The mature larva spins itself into a cocoon for ten days, after which, a mature adult emerges.
 Some fleas remain in their cocoons for up to a year waiting for a host to stimulate them to come out of their cocoons.
-This explains why some people move into a new home and are surprise attacked by fleas.
-When you have a flea problem, it is necessary to commit to a regular service as fleas can re-emerge at any point.
+This explains why some people move into a new home and are surprised by a spontaneous emergence of a large flea or tick population.